With domestic fuel bills rising, finding energy-efficient ways to heat your home is a priority.

 Because gas is so popular, equipment that uses it — like boilers and hobs — are typically cheaper than similar equipment for other fuels.
 Gas is also easy to control — you can turn it on and off, and it delivers heat quickly when required.

-Oil, or more specifically heating oil, is generally a little more expensive than gas for heating, but it’s the cheapest option in rural areas where there is no gas supply.
+There are close to 1.5 million homes which rely on domestic heating oil.
+When it comes to heating oil prices, oil fired central heating is generally a little more expensive than gas for heating, but is often the cheapest option in rural areas where there is no gas supply.

-Oil is used mainly in boilers, but sometimes fires and cookers are fuelled by it.
-An oil-fired boiler will typically be more expensive than an equivalent gas one.
+Oil is used mainly in boilers, but sometimes fires and cookers use it as fuel.
+An oil-fired boiler will typically be more expensive than an equivalent gas one, so oil fired central heating remains relatively rare.

-I’m moving to a house that has oil rather than gas, will I still have a constant supply of fuel to heat my home?
+I'm moving to a house that has oil central heating rather than gas, will I still have a constant supply of fuel to heat my home?

 Unlike 'mains' fuels — gas and electricity — which are effectively 'on tap', oil is delivered in bulk and stored in a tank.
 It will be up to you to monitor your usage and ensure you place an order for delivery before your supply of oil runs out.